 Public custody centres are managed by the IGI Migration Directorate.
 According to the Aliens Ordinance, the centres are established, organised, sanitary authorised and equipped to provide adequate accommodation, food, medical care and personal hygiene.[1]

-The director of Arad emphasised the lack of interpreters and lack of nurses as an issue.
-At the time of the author’s visit there were only 2 nurses, working 12 hours per day and a medical doctor contracted through a service provider contract.
+The representative of Arad centre emphasised the lack of administrative staff, police officers and of nurses as an issue.
+At the time of the author’s visit there were three nurses hired, of whom one was on medical leave for more than 90 days.
+During 2022 there were two medical nurses and as of 14 May 2022 there were three.
+The nurses had been working 12 hours per day until June 2022 and as of June 24 hours with 72 hours rest.
+The working schedule was also adapted to the actual needs.
+The centre has a medical doctor contracted through a service provider contract.
 The doctor is present in the centre 3 hours per day on weekdays.
-The director further mentioned that they cannot communicate well with the detainees.
 Some of the interviewed detainees declared that some of the police officers have no English language skills.
-One of the interviewed detainees was often used as interpreter by the administration of the dentention centre.
 The author noticed during the interviews that most of the foreign nationals detained in Arad had a basic grasp of the English language.
 Communication with some of them was very hard; it was hard for the foreigner nationals to understand basic questions.
-The director of Arad stated that there is a procedure in place which allows them to use interpreters for information sessions and counselling, however, he had no further information on this, as he had just learned about this procedure.
+The representatives of both centres stated that they received a translation device which allows them to discuss issues with the migrants.
+The device is similar to Google translate.
+The representative of Arad centre said it is used for written communication, while the director of Otopeni stated that it is used for oral communication.

-The director of Otopeni stated that they manage to communicate with foreign nationals in English or by using Google translate.
+The director of Otopeni stated that they manage to communicate with foreign nationals in English or by using this new device.
 Nevertheless, they need interpreters to communicate with detainess.
-According to the JRS representative, the lack of interpretation is an issue, as many of the detainees do not speak English.
-Even she uses Google translate to communicate with them.

 One of the foreigners detained in Arad interviewed by the author reported that, while he was on hunger strike, the police officers tried to beat him in order to convince him to eat.
 He stated that he was beaten three times.
 He was pushed and kicked.
 Another foreign national interviewed by the author stated that the police officers are violent towards some of the detainees.
 A foreign national interviewed by the author in Otopeni also declared that a police officer in Arad hit him in the back without a reason.
 The director of Arad stated that there were many issues linked to this: the majority of detainees in Arad are from Algeria and Morocco, they stay for longer periods in Arad, than in Bucharest and in Bucharest the food is of better quality.
 He also mentioned that he had discussed the allegations with the police officers who managed the shifts and they said that it had not happened on their shifts.